chanduittamsetty/bobi-brown-clone/README.md

 this is a basic front-end application

-click on use this template
+-->click on use this template

-create a repo with this template
+-->create a repo with this template

-clone it and start working on it
+-->clone it and start working on it

-it runs locally on live server
+-->it runs locally on live server